mpharrigan/mpharrigan.github.io/2017/tensorflow-rmsd.md

 Instead, I implemented a [custom Tensorflow "op"](https://www.tensorflow.org/extend/adding_an_op).
 At first, I was intimidated by having to build and keep track of a custom Tensorflow installation.
-Luckily, tensorflow will hapily load shared libraries to register Ops at runtime.
+Luckily, Tensorflow will happily load shared libraries to register Ops at runtime.
 Even better, a Pande Group Alumn Imran Haque [implemented](https://github.com/pandegroup/IRMSD) a fast (R)MSD calculation implementation in C that I could wrap.